John Walter Hulme: Legal appointment

-In November 1846, in the case of Compton, Hulme refused to uphold a verdict of guilty against Mr Compton for instigating a riot in Canton handed down by the British consular court in Canton.
-Mr Compton, an English merchant, was fined HK$200 for causing a riot by kicking over a Chinese stall and beating its owner with his stick, and appealed to the Supreme Court of Hong Kong.
-Hulme was highly critical of the way in which the case was handled.
+In November 1846, Hulme refused to uphold a guilty verdict against a Mr Compton that had been handed down by the British consular court in Canton.
+Compton, an English merchant, was fined HK$200 for causing a riot by kicking over a Chinese stall and beating its owner with his stick, and appealed to the Supreme Court of Hong Kong.
+Hulme was highly critical of the way in which the case had been handled.
 Sir John Davis, the Governor of Hong Kong wrote to Lord Palmerston, the Prime Minister, stating: "Some fresh ordinance will inevitably be required to prevent such mischievous interference in international cases."

 In February 1857, Hulme presided at the trial of ten Chinese men who had been charged in connection to a mass poisoning of Europeans in Hong Kong known as the Esing Bakery incident.
 The Attorney General, Thomas Chisholm Anstey, argued that the principal suspect, Cheong Ah-lum, should be hanged regardless of his innocence because it was "better to hang the wrong man than confess that British sagacity and activity have failed to discover the real criminals".
 Hulme replied that "hanging the wrong man will not further the ends of justice", and later accepted the jury's acquittal of Cheong.

 Hulme became very unwell to the end of his term of office and often would only commence court sitting at noon or 1pm.
 He was put under pressure to retire, but insisted that he be given a pension.
 He left Hong Kong on leave in early 1859 and in England was offered a handsome pension of £1,500 per annum which he accepted.

 Death

-Hulme died soon after his retirement, on 1 March 1861 in Brighton, England.
+Hulme died soon after his retirement, on 1 March 1861 in Brighton.